chienm/PKMN-RNG-Guide/Gen6-Fishing-RNG.md

 ![](https://github.com/chienm/PKMN-RNG-Guide/blob/main/Images/Images/7.png)

 # Bambo-Rambo Tips
+* "DexNav fishing is only possible with the Search function which, currently is not supported by public tools.
+Pure fishing is the way to go here"
 * "Building a small chain beforehand (2-3 KOs) solves the delay issue if going for shinies"

 # Personal Experiences